elasticio/elasticio.github.io/content/_components/sftp/triggers.md

 ComponentVersion: 1.6.0
 ---

+> This article provides a detailed explanation of the trigger function in the sftp component.
+To better understand how the component works and its individual functions, we suggest reviewing an [example](usage-example) that demonstrates the practical use of the sftp component.
+This will help you grasp its capabilities more effectively.

 ## Poll Files

 Triggers to get all new and updated files since last polling.

 > **Plesae Note:** To gain a better understanding of the functionality provided by Poll Files trigger, we recommend checking out our [example article](/components/sftp/usage-example#poll-files).
 It provides a detailed walkthrough of how to use Poll Files trigger effectively, which will assist you in working with it.

+{% include img.html max-width="100%" url="img/pool-files.png" title="Poll Files" %}

 ### Configuration Fields